milvus-io/milvus/DEVELOPMENT.md

 If this command succeed, you will now have an executable at `bin/milvus` off of your Milvus project directory.

-If you want to update proto file before make, we can use the following command:
+If you want to update proto file before `make`, we can use the following command:
 ```shell
 $ make generated-proto-go
 ```